 However, you should keep in mind that as long as you hold an F1 visa, you’re not allowed to accept off-campus employment without permission from the U.S. Citizenship & Immigration Services (USCIS).
 You will be allowed to work on campus without seeking prior permission from USCIS though.

 Surround yourself with beaches, theme parks, and nature.

-If you’re looking to study in a resort environment with a beautiful climate, this is your destination.
+If you’re looking to live in a resort environment with a beautiful climate, this is your destination to study abroad.